anagha-google/s8s-spark-mlops-lab/10-lab-guide/Module-01-Provisioning.md

 3. Some of the organization policies many not apply for your company, modify appropriately
 4. The lab is intended for each attendee to have a full environment to themselves with "shared nothing"
 5. Terraform state is deliberately local for simplicity
+6. Be sure to check out section 3 for glitches/nuances and workarounds.

 ## 1. Details about the environment that is setup by this module